 What is your break-even point?

-Your break-even point is the moment when your revenue equals your total costs.
-You're not making a profit yet, but you're not losing money either.
-Everything you sell above that is pure profit.
+Your break-even point is where your revenue equals your total costs.
+You're not making profit yet, but you're not losing money either.
+Everything you sell above that?
+Pure profit.

 Restaurant with monthly costs of €18,000: